How often do lessons occur?

 Though the goal may be to ‘have fun’, it is not fun for either the student or the teacher when the student arrives unprepared.
 Whether the student is learning standard repertoire or arranged pop songs, a consistent practice schedule is a must!

 K-12 students are encouraged to participate in performance opportunities in the Saint Louis area throughout the year.
 Performances motivate students to practice and master their pieces.
 In addition to festivals and competitions we will hold at least two studio recitals per year.
-All K-12 students participate in recitals.
+All K-12 students participate in recitals in November and May.

 Adult students may participate in very low-key events twice a year.
 These events are a wonderful chance for adult students to work towards a goal of preparing a piece and to meet other like-minded students.
 Performing is not mandatory but attendance is encouraged.